WH Group Ltd

 The company mentions that in China, it monitors chemical oxygen demand (COD), phosphorus, nitrogen and suspended solids in wastewater.
 However, it does not disclose the figures.

-Smithfield Foods discloses that in the reporting year there were 41 notices of violations at their US Facilities and International sites.
+Smithfield Foods discloses that in the reporting year, there were 43 notices of violations at their US Facilities and International sites.
 The respective fines levied are also disclosed.
 However, it is unclear whether this is related to non-compliance with water quality permits, standards, and regulations.
-The company does not disclose information about its operations in China.
+Although the values of fines collected have been reported, no further details are provided on the reasons for the NOVs or fines collected.

-The company discloses it has increased its water-related CAPEX by 10% in the reporting year.
-The company also mentions a $45 million investment in 2023 in a new waterwater treatment plant in one facility in South Dakota.
-The company mentions that the upgraded system converts ammonia-nitrogen in wastewater to nitrate-nitrogen and further removes nitrate-nitrogen from wastewater.
-The company says this process has helped the company to reduce Smithfield¢â‚¬â„¢s overall nitrogen load to the Big Sioux River by two-thirds.
+The company also mentions a $45 million investment in 2023 in a new wastewater treatment plant in one facility in South Dakota.
+The company says this process has helped to reduce Smithfield’s overall nitrogen load to the Big Sioux River by two-thirds.

 Recognition of nutrient pollution risk on biodiversity